 Tea Cake seems even more proud of his wife now and continues to justify his display of domestic violence, claiming that beating Janie is the best way to get Mrs. Turner to lay off.

-Sop-de-Bottom assures Tea Cake that all the workers will side with him against Mrs. Turner and they plan to drive her away.
+Sop-de-Bottom assures Tea Cake that all of the workers will side with him against Mrs. Turner and they plan to drive her away.

 On Saturday afternoon, the workers are paid, so naturally they go out and party.